 Navigating the dance floor – It is the leader’s responsibility to watch the dancers nearby and steer your partner to avoid collisions.
 The follower can also keep an eye open and alert the leader of potential mishaps.
 If you bump into someone, smile and apologize.
 If the dance floor is really crowded, use common sense and be careful not to hog the dance floor or extend arms and legs too much.
 Aerials (in which one dancer’s feet completely leave the floor) are a no-no at most venues.
 Save those moves for dance competitions.

 Practicing on the dance floor – when a dance is being held, the dance floor is not the place to be practicing dance steps and can create a safety hazard for dancers who are moving around the floor.
-Floating on a Melody Ballroom has a practice area on the second floor balcony where you are free to practice your steps with or without a partner.

 Entering and exiting the dance floor – the leader should always escort the follower onto and off the dance floor.
 When you enter the dance floor, merge into the other dancers with caution.
 Allow the dancers already on the floor to pass without interruption.
 Lead your partner facing front onto the dance floor: do not move backwards onto the floor.
 Always thank your partner for the dance after the dance is over.